E11 European long distance path: Międzyrzecz - Poznań-Kiekrz (133 km)

-Gołdap - Lithuanian border (144 km)

-In Gołdap, E11 offers a choice between a trail marked white-green-white that comes very close to the Russian border, or a white-red-white trail along the main road to the East.
-Both trails meet again after 31 km in Stanczyki.
-The green trail passes through uninhabited woodland and should not be recommended to ramblers with a weak sense of orientation, or those who fear Russian red tape when crossing the border unintentionally and without visa.
-That one reaches the Russian border before Lithuania, may be surprising to those who are not aware that Russia has an exclave around Kaliningrad, formerly German Königsberg.

-E11 in Poland ends at the Polish-Lithuanian border post at 3 km from Ogrodniki.
-Here is no possibility to spend the night, the nearest lodgings are found in Sejny, 11 km along the main road, or 13 km by following the black trail back and then the red trail to the right.
-Those who venture into Lithuania may find a guesthouse in Lazdijai.
-Both towns have no train connections; to take a train home or to an airport, one may follow the red trail from Sejny over 25 km to the railway station of Trakiszki near Puńsk.
-There are also railway stations in the Polish city of Suwałki and the Lithuanian city of Šeštokai.
-Be prepared to wait long; there seems to be only one train in either direction from these places except Suwałki that offers three trains daily to Białystok.

 E11 in Lithuania (747 km)

 The Lithuanian part of E11 is known as "Miško takas" (“Forest Trail”).
 It starts at Polish - Lithuanian border near the town of Lazdijai in Lithuania and passes through Dzūkija National Park and Žemaitija National Park and eight regional nature parks in Lithuania.
 The total length of the route in Lithuania is 747 km and it is divided into 5 sections: Dzūkija ethnographic region, Along Nemunas river loops, Kaunas and Kaunas District, Along the banks of the Dubysa river valley, Žemaitija ethnographic region.
 These sections are divided into ~20 km long stages with accommodation and transport options.

 There are specific markers (white-orange-white) on trees and other objects along the route to help you get your bearings in nature and not lose track of the road.
 In populated areas, it is marked by stickers on road signs and other objects.
 The Forest Trail can be started from any physically available location and it can be hiked in both ways (there are markers in both directions).